 Award: Nobel Prize in Literature (1913)

 Let us tell you that Rabindranath Tagore was a multi-talented personality with a great desire to learn new things.
-His contributions to the literature, music and his several works are unforgettable.
-People not only in West Bengal but also in whole India remember him and his contributions on his birth anniversary.
-Even in 1913, he was awarded the most prestigious Nobel Prize for his great contribution to the Indian literature.
+His contributions to literature, music and his several works are unforgettable.
+People not only in West Bengal but also in the whole of India remember him and his contributions on his birth anniversary.
+Even in 1913, he was awarded the most prestigious Nobel Prize for his great contribution to Indian literature.
 Do you know that he was the first person from Asia to receive this award?
-We can't forget that he is the person who had composed the National Anthem of India.
+We can't forget that he is the person who composed the National Anthem of India.

 Rabindranath Tagore: Early life and Childhood Days

 He was born on 7 May, 1861 to Debendranath Tagore and Sarada Devi in the Jorasanko mansion which is the ancestral home of the Tagore family in Kolkata (Calcutta).
 Among his siblings, he was the youngest.
 He lost his mother when he was very young, his father was a traveller and so, he was mostly raised by his servants and maids.
-At a very young age, he was the part of the Bengal renaissance and his family also took active participation in it.
+At a very young age, he was part of the Bengal renaissance and his family also took active participation in it.
 At the age of 8, he started writing poems and by the age of sixteen, he also started composing artworks and started publishing his poems under the pseudonym Bhanusimha.
-In 1877 he wrote short story 'Bhikharini' and in 1882 the collection of poems 'Sandhya Sangit'.
+In 1877 he wrote the short story 'Bhikharini' and in 1882 the collection of poems 'Sandhya Sangit'.